-As highlighted earlier, due to its geographical location, Craven College attracts students from 3 different local authorities (West Yorkshire, North Yorkshire (NY) and East Lancashire).
-Of these, West Yorkshire is a devolved mayoral combined authority.
+As highlighted earlier, due to its geographical location, Craven College attracts students from 3 different local authorities (West Yorkshire (WY), North Yorkshire (NY) and East Lancashire).
+Of these, WY is an established devolved mayoral combined authority and NY has recently become devolved.
 Both Bradford and Pendle local authorities are within c.5 miles of the main College site with strong transport links to the two respectively.
 This proximity and reliable transport links mean that the College currently attracts over 60% of its learners from these areas.
 Learners from Leeds and Harrogate (the next 2 largest local authorities for students) relate to the College's Aviation Academy at Leeds Bradford Airport and Evolve at Ripon respectively.

 ONS Population Projections by Local Authority District show increases in 16-17 years olds over the coming years for both Bradford and Pendle with a small reduction for Craven.
 16-17-year-old populations are forecast to grow by c.6% and 12% for Bradford and Pendle respectively with Craven forecasting a contraction in this population over the period.
 Bradford also shows the greatest growth nationally over the next 5 years (decile 10).

-The rural nature of much of the areas that Craven College serves means that education and education is less accessible.
+The rural nature of much of the areas that Craven College serves means that education and training is less accessible.